 We know the process prior to surgery can be lengthy and time consuming.
 Please understand you may have to take time off from work to come to multiple appointments and have lab and or diagnostic testing performed.
 Metabolic and bariatric surgery is a very effective tool for sustainable weight loss and improvement and potential resolution of the co-morbidities associated with obesity.
 However, you must put in the necessary time to learn how to make this tool effective for you.
-We are asking you to make a commitment when choosing to allow Drs.
-Peterson, Schniederjan, and Neichoy and their staff guide you through this journey prior to, during, and after surgery.
+We are asking you to make a commitment when choosing to allow Dr. Peterson and his staff guide you through this journey prior to, during, and after surgery.
 In return, please know that we are COMMITTED to making your journey a SUCCESS!